jennifertramsu/MAIS202_Group1/README.md

 <h2> Final Reflection </h2>

-The model did not perform very well! :D
+The model did not perform very well! :D Several improvements can be made.
+The main goal moving forward is to finetune a pre-trained model as opposed to training a model from scratch.
+Other improvements include proper handling when dealing with images in Python.

 <h2> References </h2>